EvgenyKut/image-search-application/README.md

 ## 📌 Main features

+### 1. PWA
+You can use our Web-Application not only in your mobile-browser, but you can save on phone-desktop and use Image search like an App!

-### 1. Local-time greeting
+### 2. Local-time greeting
 It is small feature, but really nice, when you can see something more, than just 'Hello'.

-### 2. Theme provider
+### 3. Theme provider
 Users can work with our app with comfortable conditions.

-### 3. You can change theme by press 'F' on keyboard.
+### 4. You can change theme by press 'F' on keyboard.
 Easy way to turn on the flashlight!

-### 4. Random pack of images before first searching
+### 5. Random pack of images before first searching
 Get some random images before first search.
 Your pages always have something!

-### 5. All images sorted by likes from API Data.
+### 6. All images sorted by likes from API Data.
 Get more juicy images first.

-### 6. You can change pages by press ⬅️ and ➡️ on keyboard.
+### 7. You can change pages by press ⬅️ and ➡️ on keyboard.
 Easy and without useless actions.

-### 7. Application preserve user-name, theme and authorization in the Local Storage.
+### 8. Application preserve user-name, theme and authorization in the Local Storage.
 Refresh page without any troubles.

-### 8. Accessibility
+### 9. Accessibility
 You can use this app with different theme on the phone and on the laptop as well.
 Use your keyboard for confirmation your actions.

-### 9. PWA
-You can use this not only in your mobile-browser, but you can save on phone-desctop and use Image searcher like an App!

 ## 🛠️ Technical features